gmossy/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
+Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if '[applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

+One useful metric for evaluating the accuracy of a binary predictor is call the area under the curve (AUC).
+The curve refers to a Recievier Operating Characteristic (ROC) curve, which plots false-positive rates on the x-axis against true-positive  on the y-axis for all possible thresholds.
+So this ROC metric will be used to determine our detector's accuracy.

+For example, our model tries to predict whether a file is malicious by using a score between 0 (benign) and 1 (malicious).
+If we choose a relitively high score threshold to classify a file as malicious we'll get fewer false-positives which is good, but also fewer true-positives which is bad.
+On the other hand, if we choose a low score threshold, we'll likely have a high false-positive rate which is bad, but a very high detection rate which is good.
+The sample possiblities will be represented as two points on our models ROC curve, with the first located on the left side and curve and the second near the right side.
+We calculate the area under the curve and that will represent the predictive capablity and show the detectors accuracy.

+So the ROC curve will measure the changes in the detector's true positive rate (the percentage of malware that it successfully detects) and the false positive rate, ( the percentage of benignware that it falsely flags as malware as the sensitivity is adjusted.
+The higher the sensitivity, we will have more false positives, but a greater detection rate.
+The detector will output a threat score such that the higher it's value the more likely that the file is malicious.
+Sklearns implementations of decision trees, logistic regression, k-nearest neighbors, random forest and other approaches all provide the option of computing a threat score to reflect whether a file is malware or benighware.

 ### Project Design
 _(approx. 1 page)_